CCD: Continual Consistency Diffusion for Lifelong Generative Modeling: Continual Consistency Diffusion

 \subsection{Unconditional Knowledge Consistency}

-Building upon the inter-task model alignment established in Section~\ref{sec:ised}, we now operationalize the $\mathcal{L}_{UKC}$ term from Theorem~\ref{thm:cross-task-diffusion}, which governs consistency in the mean of unconditional sample embeddings and reverse-time denoising trajectories.
-This component bridges theoretical bounds with practical implementation by explicitly aligning the mean functions of reverse processes across tasks.
+Building on the inter-task model alignment, we now instantiate the $\mathcal{L}_{UKC}$ term from Theorem~\ref{thm:cross-task-diffusion}, which enforces consistency in the mean of unconditional sample embeddings and reverse-time denoising trajectories.
+This component serves as a bridge between theoretical guarantees and practical implementation by explicitly aligning the mean functions of reverse processes across tasks.

-In CDG, deriving task-specific reverse mean functions presents a fundamental challenge.
-Given current instances \((x_0^{k}, y^k) \sim (p^k \cup \mathcal{B}_{k})\) \footnote{In the UKC term, the primary objective is to preserve geometric constraints and retain knowledge across both historical and current data.
+Deriving task-specific reverse mean functions presents a fundamental challenge.
+Given current instances \((x_0^{k}, y^k) \sim (p^k \cup \mathcal{B}_{k})\) \footnote{In $\mathcal{L}_{UKC}$, the primary objective is to preserve geometric constraints and retain knowledge across both historical and current data.
 In the ensuing subsections, we reinforce this continuity by integrating historical data, thereby treating the current samples as a comprehensive amalgamation of both past and present information.} and buffered historical samples \((\hat{x}_0^{k}, \hat{y}^{k}) \sim \mathcal{B}_{k}\), direct computation of \(\mathbb{E}[x_t]\) remains ill-posed due to the artificial noise-driven construction of \(x_t\) in diffusion frameworks.
 This arises from the intrinsic semantic mismatch in perturbed diffused states \(x_t\) across training phases, rendering naive trajectory averaging and constraint imposition ineffective for gradient-based optimization.
 To address this, we devise an indirect mean constraint through symbiotic knowledge transfer between the frozen teacher \(\mathcal{M}_{k-1}\) and adaptive student \(\mathcal{M}_k\).
 By reparameterizing \(\mathbb{E}[x_{t-1}]\), we enable full gradient backpropagation while enforcing coherent diffused space constraints.
 Crucially, label-marginalized computation ensures these constraints govern unconditional generation fidelity.
 The reverse process mean functions for both historical and current models are derived analytically within the shared data using their respective noise prediction networks: